 He regularely attends re-training courses and workshops in Italy and abroad, and carries out an intense teaching and training mobility activity at European institutions.
 He has taken part twice in the jury of the International Solfège Competition in Ljubljana (2015 and 2017 editions) and in October 2017 has given an eartraining masterclass at the prestigious Gnesins Academy in Moscow.
-He worked as curriculum designer in the European project VoxEarlyMus and is the person in charge for Conservatorio "Boito" at CNVQR.
-From 2018 he is AFAM Subject expert for the National evaluation agency on higher education (ANVUR).
+Curriculum designer in the Strategic parnerships VoxEarlyMus and European Opera Academy, he is the person in charge for Conservatorio "Boito" at CNVQR.
+From 2018 to 2021 he is AFAM Subject expert for the National evaluation agency on higher education (ANVUR).
 In 2020 he was called to be part of the INDIRE National Agency consultation group as AFAM expert for the implementation of the Erasmus + 2021-2027 program.

 He created and every year organizes the international eartraining workshop and forum "Sentiamoci a Parma - connecting ears!", in order to gather in a single event eartraining teachers from different european institutions and experiences.
-Starting from 2015, Sentiamoci a Parma has created a network of more than 100 eartraining teachers all over Europe.
+Starting from 2015, Sentiamoci a Parma has built up a network of more than 150 eartraining teachers all over Europe.
 He also collaborated in the Italian version of the eartraining EarMaster software.

-In 2019 he was one of the two winners in the "Leonardo da Vinci" call for Arts and Music Institutions staff, an award established by National Ministery to enhance the skills and abilities of Italian higher education teaching and research staff at the international level.
+In 2019 he was one of the two winners in the first "Leonardo da Vinci" call for Arts and Music Institutions staff, an award established by National Ministery to enhance the skills and abilities of Italian higher education teaching and research staff at the international level.
 This grant allowed him to collaborate as a visiting academic with the UiT in Tromsø (Norway) where the only European Master in Eartraining is active.
 In 2020 he won the "Leonardo da Vinci" prize for the second time, thanks to a cooperation project with the Royal Conservatoire in Den Haag (The Netherlands) and the Latvian Academy of Music in Riga (Latvia).

-He translated De umbris idearum by Giordano Bruno and wrote “L’arte della memoria di Giordano Bruno” (The art of memory in Giordano Bruno”, published by Anima Edizioni (Milano, 2006), with the practical and concrete explanation of the memory techniques devised by the philosopher.
+He translated De umbris idearum by Giordano Bruno and wrote “L’arte della memoria di Giordano Bruno” (The art of memory in Giordano Bruno), published by Anima Edizioni (Milano, 2006), with the practical and concrete explanation of the memory techniques devised by the philosopher.